wallarm/product-documentation/docs/latest/admin-en/configuration-guides/sso/gsuite/overview.md

 This guide will cover the process of connecting the [G Suite][link-gsuite] (Google) service as an identity provider to Wallarm, which acts as the service provider.

 !!! note
     By default, SSO connection on Wallarm is not available without activating the appropriate service.
-To activate the SSO service, please contact your account manager.
+To activate the SSO service, please contact your account manager or the [Wallarm support team](mailto:support@wallarm.com).

     After activating the service